Measuring the Unmeasurable? Systematic Evidence on Scale Transformations in Subjective Survey Data: Systematic evidence from WellBase

-We therefore reproduced 72 articles.
-Among these, we successfully reproduced all of the 1,601 relevant regressions in both the main manuscripts and any associated appendices (printed or online).
-Less than 1\% of these regressions (spread across five articles) were not using a linear estimator, but were using an ordered probit approach instead.
-Additionally, 3\% percent of regressions (across two papers) were estimated using probit-adjusted OLS.
-To make these regressions comparable and to apply the methods of section \ref{sec:background}, we reproduced these regressions using OLS.
+In total, 97 articles were eligible for inclusion.
+Because of missing replication files or protected data, we reproduced 73 of these articles.
+Among these, we successfully reproduced all of the 1,610 relevant regressions in both the main manuscripts and any associated appendices (printed or online).
+Less than 2\% of these regressions (spread across six articles) were not using a linear estimator, but were using an ordered probit approach instead.
+Additionally, 3\% of regressions (across two papers) were estimated using probit-adjusted OLS.
+To make these regressions comparable and to apply the methods of Section \ref{sec:background}, we reproduced these regressions using OLS.
 In all such cases, the results, in terms of sign and statistical significance, remained the same.
-Similarly, about 2\% of the regressions (spread across three articles) used a binary dummy for high wellbeing as dependent variable.
-We re-estimated these regressions using the underlying 7- and 11-point versions of the wellbeing measure.
-Again, the results of these estimations remained the same.
+About 2\% of the regressions (spread across three articles) used a binary dummy for high wellbeing as dependent variable.
+We re-estimated these regressions using the underlying full versions of the wellbeing measure.

 Our replication effort yielded two categories of estimates: (1) published coefficients that form the core of each paper's analysis and (2) unpublished coefficients that typically serve as control variables mentioned only in table/figure notes.
-In total, we replicated 5,313 published estimates and 23,200 unpublished estimates.
-Table \ref{tab:wellbase_description} provides a complete list of all reproduced articles, along with a number of details such as the type of wellbeing scale used in the empirical analysis.
+In total, we replicated 5,322 published estimates and 23,200 unpublished estimates.
+Table \ref{tab:wellbase_description} provides a complete list of all reproduced articles, along with details such as the type of wellbeing scale used.

-For each replicated regression, we record a set of additional regression characteristics.
-These include: measures of fit, number of control variables, the use and type of fixed effects.
-We also record sample characteristics, including sample size, average age, gender composition, and country composition, as well as distributional properties of the wellbeing measure.
-In addition, we collect detailed information on each independent variable: its type (e.g., indicator, categorical, or continuous), its distribution, the associated coefficient and standard error, whether it is instrumented, whether it represents socio-demographic characteristics, whether it is tied to a natural experiment, a randomized control trial, a macroeconomic indicator, a placebo, or some space or time fixed effects.
-In what follows, we will refer to this replication database as \textit{WellBase}.